ThingsExpert/Codigo/README.md

 # Zero Mega

-Zero Mega is a project from @ThingsExpert implemented in partner with Microsoft.
+Zero Mega is a project from [ThingsExpert](https://github.com/ThingsExpert/) implemented in partner with Microsoft.
 In this repository you can find all solutions and scripts related to the project.

 There are 3 folders:
 - **Bash Scripts:** Here are the scripts in charge to send data from Linux Servers to Azure Event Hub.
 - **Stream Analytics Scripts:** Here are the scripts for processing incoming data in Azure Stream Analytics.
 - **ZeroMega**: The Visual Studio solution with the Zero Mega ASP.NET Web API.
+  - GraphConsoleApp: Console Application in charge of set extended properties in Azure AD
+  - SASGenerator: Console Application in order to get SAS tokens for isolated tests.
+  - ZeroMegaAPI: Main project from this solution, which is an ASP.NET Web API.

 ## Architecture
 ### Part 1: Data Insertion